 Education and Training to Become a Construction Worker

 Several educational options are available for those interested in construction.
 You can learn the trade on the job, attend a vocational school or obtain a degree from a college or university.
-Craftsmen often start as unskilled laborers to learn the basics of the trade, then refine their skills as their training progresses.
+Craftworkers often start as unskilled laborers to learn the basics of the trade, then refine their skills as their training progresses.

 Trade schools offer courses covering the basics of construction trades.
 After your initial courses, you may continue your education through an apprenticeship program.
-Experienced construction craftsmen, or those seeking a management position, generally continue their education in a college or university to obtain a degree in construction engineering technology.
+Experienced construction craftworkers, or those seeking a management position, generally continue their education in a college or university to obtain a degree in construction engineering technology.